liminat/Retina-Image-Segment/README.md

 ![ ](images/Final_21_training.png).

-## Approach: Piecewise Threshold Probing of the Matched Filter Resp
+## Approach: Piecewise Threshold Probing of the Matched Filter Response
+This approach